edorasware/edoras-one-initializr/README.md

 - Fixing a lot of bugs
 - Support for Groovy / Kotlin
 - Refactor the UI to use AngularJS/Webpack
+- Externalize Templates and load them from GitHub

 ## Running form Command Line